KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 ![](../assets/images-khiops-guides/khiops/VariableConstructionParameters.png)

 For details on each construction rule, see the related derivation rule.
-For example, to learn about WeekDay, visit [`WeekDay`](../api-docs/kdic/date-rules.md/#weekday).
+For example, to learn about `WeekDay`, visit [`WeekDay`](../api-docs/kdic/date-rules.md/#weekday).

 !!! warning